-This program is known as the Lifelong Learning Plan (LLP) and you must complete Form RC96 and provide it to your RRSP issuer in order to utilize the LLP.
+This program is known as the Lifelong Learning Plan (LLP), and you must complete Form RC96 and provide it to your RRSP issuer to utilize the LLP.

-You have 10 years to pay back the amount you withdrew which means that you must repay at least 1/10th of the total amount you withdraw each year.
+You have 10 years to pay back the amount you withdrew, meaning you must repay at least 1/10th of the total amount you withdraw each year.